walmartlabs/phoenix-app-promo/README.md

 Phoenix App Promo requires [jQuery](http://jquery.com) or [Zepto](http://zeptojs.com) to run.
 It can be used as a standalone component or with the Phoenix stack.

+The code below shows how to use the Phoenix App Promo banner:

 ```
 AppPromo.show({
   $parentNode: $('header'),